Transparency & Methodology

 Not all urgency is manufactured

-Campaigns face real, legally mandated filing deadlines with the FEC — quarterly reports, pre-primary disclosures, and year-end filings.
-An email sent two days before a genuine FEC deadline with urgent fundraising language is meaningfully different from the same email sent mid-month with no deadline in sight.
+Campaigns face real, legally mandated reporting deadlines.
+An email sent two days before a genuine filing deadline with urgent fundraising language is meaningfully different from the same email sent mid-month with no deadline in sight.

-CampaignRadar cross-references the date each email was received against a database of real FEC filing deadlines and end-of-quarter dates.
+CampaignRadar cross-references the date each email was received against a database of real reporting deadlines and end-of-quarter dates.
 Urgency language is penalized on a sliding scale based on how close a legitimate deadline actually is.

 Context